johandahlberg/PiperWorkshop/tutorial.md

 **CommandLineFunction**<br/>
 If qscripts are the heart of Queue, CommandLineFunctions are it's blood.
 A CommandLineFunction constructs the actual commands to be run.
 Each program that is run by Queue is defined as a case class extending the CommandLineFunction class.
 It defines inputs and outputs, which is how Queue knows how to chain the jobs together into a dependency graph.

 Formally a CommandLineFunction is a class which extends the `CommandLineFunction` class and which defines the `commandline` function.
-Here's an example which finds runs a simple *nix oneliner to find the number of occurrences of each sequence in a fasta file.
+Here's an example which runs a simple *nix oneliner to find the number of occurrences of each sequence in a fasta file.

     case class NaiveSequenceCounter(@Input fastaFile: File, @Output sequenceCounts: File) extends CommandLineFunction {
         def commandLine = "cat " + fastaFile +